NicolaCN/COVID-19/README.md

 For a deeper and local exploration of the project, the **Production_exploration/Local_project_testing.ipynb** is available.
 It wraps all the steps executed by the dag but locally, by means of the wrangling functions contained in **Production_exploration/Utils.py**.
 From the ingestion to the visualization, everything can be tested locally there.
 Just run all the cells, the markdown comments will guide you through the analysis.

+## Future Improvements

+Although the visual analysis was successfully explored, and the results are more than satisfactory, the production phase does not cover all the possibilities offered by the data.
+This is also natural, since this kind of project is scalable in every sense, and the amount of analysis that can be performed is nearly infinite.
+Other measures could be explored, and other types of correlation (for example, exploiting the statistical derivatives of persons vaccinated and persons fully vaccinated) could be investigated.
+Additionally, there wasn't enough time to dig government measures file, which would indeed be very interesting to explore, especially regarding the correlation with cases and deaths.